 You gotta try this pole!

 - Specifically, Ray wanted to buy the place because the pole was so cool and fun to use, and he was the one fronting the money.
 Egon had been busily explaining to Peter all the ways the the building was grossly inadequate for their needs.

 - Egon's deliberately being unenthusiastic in order for the realtor not to think she's got a shoo-in.
 Ray then ruins it, which is why the realtor smiles triumphantly.

 - Wayne's World had a fire pole revealed by pressing a button inside a bronze bust.
-Partially averted in that everyone but Wayne uses the pole, while Wayne takes the "scenic route," otherwise known as the elevator, to give him time to give the necessary beginning-of-the-movie exposition.
+Funnily enough everyone but Wayne uses the pole, while Wayne takes the "scenic route," otherwise known as the elevator, to give him time to give the necessary beginning-of-the-movie exposition.

 "To the Mirthmobile!"

 - There is inexplicably a fire pole in the Harmonia Gardens restaurant in Hello, Dolly!.